sgessesse/medical-question-answering-system/README.md

 ## Acknowledgments

-- Medical textbook dataset from [Hugging Face](https://huggingface.co/datasets/Gaoj124/medical_textbook_en)
+- The [LangChain](https://github.com/hwchase17/langchain) team for the retrieval framework
+- [Hugging Face](https://huggingface.co/) for NLP models and embedding support
-- Biomedical NER model from d4data
+- [The Biomedical NER](https://huggingface.co/d4data/biomedical-ner-all) model from d4data
-- Google's Gemini model for text generation
+- [The medical_textbook_en dataset](https://huggingface.co/datasets/Gaoj124/medical_textbook_en) used for the knowledge base